Facely1er/cybercorrect-complete-privacy/README.md

 - **Input validation** and XSS protection
 - **Error boundaries** for graceful failure handling

+For security vulnerability reporting, please see our [Security Policy](SECURITY.md).

 ## 📊 Key Features in Detail

 ### Intelligent Assessments